The Power and Purpose behind ‘Next Steps’

 When big-picture goals get in the way

 As well-intentioned as this practice may be, and as useful as having a goal or aspiration may be, both worker and client can expect big things to be achieved quickly, and yet they may find it hard to get things going.
 It’s a bit like, ‘Well, we both know what your goals are, let’s just do it!’
-Pretty soon these big picture goals seem to get further and further away, ‘progress’ can feel slow or non-existent, and blame can set in for both client and worker.
+Pretty soon these big picture goals seem to slip further and further away, ‘progress’ can feel slow or non-existent, and blame can set in for both client and worker.

 On top of this, ‘blank slate’ practice can creep in.
 This revolves around the concept that someone is starting from an underdetermined beginning—an assumption that can make any step towards the long-term goal seem monumental, or at the very least, hard to achieve.
 Blank slate practice also encourages workers to think they are somehow responsible for that so-called first step and, quite possibly, that it might not happen without them being involved.
 Before you know it both worker and client are blaming either themselves or each other for not making big changes or achieving ‘outcomes’.